 - The heavy use tax exemption should be expanded beyond the current 7,500 miles.
 Farm vehicle travel is limited based on the seasonality of the industry, but the mileage limitation should be expanded to 15,000 miles. - NJFB should support the permanent exemption for the electronic logging device requirement for livestock.
 (Currently agricultural commodities are exempt from the ELD requirement within 150 miles of the farm.) - NJFB encourages the American Farm Bureau to work with the horticulture organizations to resolve the narrow FMCSA definition for agriculture commodities.
-Currently the FMCSA issued a rule proposal to expand the definition of agricultural commodities.
-The desire is to expand the definition to include all horticultural commodities.
+The FMCSA made a formal announcement that sod is considered an agricultural commodity and qualifies for the ELD exemption.
+The FMCSA issued a rule to expand the definition of agricultural commodities that closed in July 2019 and no further action has occurred.
+There is still a need to expand the definition to include all horticultural commodities.
 This interpretation is important to be included under the many FMCSA exemptions.